Workerbee2/aws-bootcamp-cruddur-2023/journal/week3.md

 }
 ```

-- Refresh to see if it works, try signing in in the front page
+- Refresh to see if it works, try signing up in the front page

 **Step 7 - Modifying the Confirmation Page**
 - Paste the following in the ```frontend-js/confimation.js/```: